-Medicare Audits & Medicare Appeals - $295 Webcasts - FY 2013 Spring / Early Summer Events
+Medicare Audits & Medicare Appeals - Webcasts / Events - FY 2014 Winter / Spring Events

 Join our industry-leading Medicare audit defense team and Medicare coverage criteria professionals for the nation's best Medicare audits and Medicare appeals webcasts!
 Call or e-mail us today for registration at email@example.com or (303) 586-5003.

-Please send your registration request and contact information to us via e-mail at email@example.com.
-Registrations must be received no later than June 4 and you will receive an e-mail confirmation with sign-on information and password.
-The cost is $295 per healthcare provider.
+This is a SPECIAL EVENT presentation and the cost will be $125 per provider (versus $195).
+Please send your registration request and contact information to us via e-mail at firstname.lastname@example.org.
+Registrations and payment must be received no later than February 14 and you will receive an e-mail confirmation with sign-on information and password.
+The cost is $125 per healthcare provider.